 Avocados grow most happily in moderately rich but well-draining soil.
 An ideal soil composition is sandy loam in the pH range of 6 to 6.5 (very slightly acidic).
 You’ll often hear me say that many plants enjoy well-draining soil, this is absolutely critical for avocado trees!

 Avocados love water, but are not tolerant of soggy conditions and are prone to root rot.
-Therefore, if you have heavy clay soil in your yard, plant the tree in an elevated mound to promote good drainage.
+Therefore, if you have heavy clay soil in your yard, plant the avocado in an elevated mound to promote good drainage.
 The naturally shallow root system of avocado trees makes mounding a fairly effective solution to overcome clay or poorly-draining native soil.
 Or, build them a large wide raised bed (open on the bottom) to put over clay soil.
 Do not plant an avocado tree in a depression or area that water naturally collects.
-See more tips about planting avocado trees in the “planting” section to follow.
+See more tips to plant avocado trees in the “planting” section to follow.

 Water is arguably the most important avocado care factor to get right, and the one that influences their happiness and health the most!